Does this test have other names?

 to do the test.
 Even if your test results are different from the normal value, you

 may not have a problem.
 To learn what the results mean for you, talk with your healthcare

 Results are given in milligrams per deciliter (mg/dL).
 A normal level is greater than

 Your apolipoprotein A levels may be high if you:

 Have high levels of apolipoprotein (familial hyperalphalipoproteinemia)

-Have a genetic disorder called familial cholesteryl ester transfer protein deficiency, or CETP
+Have a genetic disorder called familial cholesteryl ester transfer protein deficiency,